Form Architecture in tSM

 Separation of Layout vs Data Binding

 While widgets define how a field looks and behaves, layout components (cards, columns, sections) define where it appears and how groups are structured.
-Layout blocks themselves can have visibility logic, styling, and structural settings (collapsible
+Layout blocks themselves can have visibility logic, styling, and structural settings (collapsible, tabs, column width, etc.).

 Each layout item refers to: